START HERE

 Monday-Friday, 10 AM-4 PM.
 No appointment necessary.

-For individuals impacted by domestic violence.
+For women and children impacted by domestic violence.
 Advocates available for support, safety planning, legal advocacy and information either in person or by phone.
 Information provided to anyone impacted by domestic violence including family and friends on how to best support a loved one.
 No appointment is needed during drop-in hours.

 ST. LOUIS EMPOWERMENT CENTER